EricMFink/CivPro/_pages/syllabus.md

 | TBD           | Final Exam                         |                         |
 +---------------+------------------------------------+-------------------------+

-##### Notes:

-- Readings from the Clermont hornbook are optional, but you may find them helpful to get an overview of the topics covered.
+##### Readings from the Clermont hornbook are optional, but you may find them helpful to get an overview of the topics covered.

-- Click & Learn will display a Due Date for the required lessons in each Unit.
+##### Click & Learn will display a Due Date for the required lessons in each Unit.
 These will count toward your final grade.
 Click & Learn lessons with no due date indicated are not required.

-- This class will not meet on Sept.
+##### This class will not meet on Sept.
 24 and Oct.
 10.